 Pell Grants are the foundation of federal student aid, to which aid from other federal and nonfederal sources might be added.
 Pell Grants are awarded only to undergraduate students—those who haven't earned a bachelor's or graduate degree.

 If you're eligible for a Federal Pell Grant, you'll receive the full amount you qualify for—each school participating in the program receives enough funds to pay the Pell amounts for all its eligible students.
 The amount of other student aid you might qualify for does not affect your Pell Grant amount.
-Students are eligible to receive a Federal Pell Grant for up to six full time semesters while completing an undergraduate degree
+Students are eligible to receive a Federal Pell Grant for up to twelve full time semesters while completing an undergraduate degree

 SEOGs are awarded to undergraduate students with exceptional financial need —those with the lowest Expected Family Contribution (EFC) numbers.
 You must be a Pell Grant recipient to receive an SEOG award at SUNY Delhi.